-Whether you’re a new business just starting to think about building a website or if your current website is in need of a major update, web design can be an overwhelming task to take on.
-There are so many different things to consider when you are designing your website or updating your website that you have to be careful that you don’t leave anything out.
-Your website is the online face of your company so it is very important to design a website that will be beneficial to your overall business goals.
+Whether you’re a new business just starting to think about building a website or if your current website needs a major update, web design can be an overwhelming task to take on.
+There are so many things to consider when you are designing your website or updating your website that you have to be careful that you don’t leave anything out.
+Your website is the online face of your company, so it is critical to design a website that will be beneficial to your overall business goals.
 With this guide, we will give you all the information you need to create the perfect web design for your business.

 No matter what the purpose of your business is, having a website that is outdated or difficult to navigate—or not having a website at all— is a red flag to many consumers and can hurt your brand quite a bit.
 A simple, clean site can go a long way, but before you start the website building process, it’s imperative to think through your brand’s goals to make sure you’ll have everything you need once the site is complete.

 To know what functions, features, and pages you should include, it’s necessary to think through your ultimate goals.
 For most brands and businesses, the first goal is to increase the number of site visitors—but your work rarely ends there.
 Depending on the type of your brand, or the products or services you provide, you’ll want to guide website visitors to the desired action—whether that’s lead generation, increasing donations, increasing memberships, or selling more of a product.

 We’ll go through the basic needs for brands, organizations, and companies, and our considerations and best practices for all things related to web design for business.
 Read on!

 Increase brand awareness by putting the right information in front of the right people in an easily navigable, user-friendly website.
 Plus, it helps if it’s optimized for search engines—meaning it meets the criteria that search engines like Google use when they rank search results.
 A couple of quick best practices to make sure your site can be found online: make sure your site is fast loading and mobile friendly!